rchatterjee/pam-typopw/README.md

 Enjoy!
-Write to us with your feedbacks, and comments.
+Write to us with your feedbacks and comments.